guillemontecinos/itp_fall_2018_open_source_studio/final_project/i18n_contribution.md

     * `partials/` – These are reusable pieces that can get added to any page or layout, they correspond to other `{{> filename }}` tags in the pages or default layout.
 * `Gruntfile.js` – This file contains all the tasks for using assemble and YAML to generate the final, static site.
 It uses the taskrunner [grunt](http://gruntjs.com/).

+## Start a new translation
+1. Duplicate `[en.yml]`(https://github.com/processing/p5.js-website/blob/master/src/data/en.yml) in `src/data` and name it `{languageabbreviation}.yml`.
+For example `es.yml`.
+See this page for [two-letter language abbreviations](https://www.abbreviations.com/acronyms/LANGUAGES2L).
+2. Duplicate `[es.json]`(https://github.com/processing/p5.js-website/blob/master/src/data/reference/es.json) and name it `{languageabbreviation}.json`.
+3. Add an entry with the language abbreviation [here](https://github.com/processing/p5.js-website/blob/master/Gruntfile.js#L90).

 ## Working on existing translations

 ### Translation of all pages except Reference and Examples
-The translation of the p5.js website to languages other than English is part of its internationalization -abbreviated [*i18n*](https://en.wikipedia.org/wiki/Internationalization_and_localization)- process.
-For that purpose, each website is written in [.hbs](https://www.npmjs.com/package/hbs) format -files created with Handlebars and written using HTML rules- using handlers to access the i18n data of each language and render.
+Each website is written in [.hbs](https://www.npmjs.com/package/hbs) format -files created with Handlebars and written using HTML rules- using handlers to access the i18n data of each language and render.
 Hbs files are stored under `src/template/pages`.

 The i18n data is stored in [.yml](https://en.wikipedia.org/wiki/YAML) files in the `src/data` folder of this repo.
 For example, under the above mentioned path the .yml files for Ensglish, Spanish and Chinese can be found as follows: